bearlike/scripts/README.md

-# scripts
+# Scripts
-A place to store my automation scripts.
+Collection of automation scripts.
 Use it if you have the same purpose.